10 Identity Theft warning signs and prevention tips.

 - Avoid using public Wi-Fi unless you can connect securely, such as over a virtual private network (VPN).
 When you’re done, disable the connection.

 - Use strong passwords with a mix of letters, numbers and symbols.
 Password-protect any device that connects to the internet or saves your personal information.
-Update often and always log out when you’re done.
+Don’t use the same password across multiple sites, update your password often, and always log out when you’re done.

 - Keep your devices current on anti-virus, anti-spyware and anti-malware software, and keep firewalls active.

 - Only give personal information to trusted sources and always ask why it’s needed.

 - If you don’t know the sender of an email, don’t open it.
 Even if you do open it, don’t click any links or download attachments.